kangk1204/Octopus-toolkit2/doc/user_interface.rst

    :widths: 1,8,37

    1,``Main option``,A window where you can set basic options for analysis.
+   2,``RNA-Seq option``,Set information for RNA-Seq analysis.
+   3,``Compression option``,Compresses the analyzed data for HDD free space.
-   2,``Remove Files``,Delete selected files after each process analysis for HDD free space.
+   4,``Remove Files``,Delete selected files after each process analysis for HDD free space.